Home » Side Dish Recipes » Cafeteria Noodles (+Video)

 Let the stock come back up to a boil then add in the cream of chicken soup and stir.
 Bring up to a boil and let boil for 2 minutes.

-Cooked noodles with cream of chicken soup added.
+Egg noodles in a pot and egg noodles with cream of chicken soup in a pot.

 Remove from heat and stir in the stick of butter.
-Cover with a lid and let sit for 20 minutes.
+Cover with a lid and let sit until fully melted.

 Top with parsley if desired.